 Aside from customer retention, growth and acquisition, the other primary lever the CEO has for controlling the business is operational costs.
 While 66% of respondents to our survey said improving the productivity of customer-facing employees was the primary benefit of CRM, and 62% pointed to enhanced customer experience, 49% said reducing operational costs.
 It’s an increasingly important benefit for CRM users.

 If you know where you are spending money, you can make decisions on how to spend it most efficiently.
 CRM gives you that knowledge – that control.
-More and more CEOs are recognising this, and are using CRM to gain control of their organizations.
+More and more CEOs are recognising this, and are using CRM to gain control of their organisations.

 Find out how in our whitepaper: CRM to Grow your Business – A Guide for Management.